 People are so afraid of the Multi-City option and it’s probably because it seems frightening.
 You can easily make the assumption that it would be more expensive than a one-way option or a round trip.
 However, with the last 2 international trips that I’ve taken, the multi-city option has fared to be the best option.

-Last year, I went from New York to St. Maarten, St Maarten to Atlanta and Atlanta back to New york for $700.
+Last year, I went from New York to St. Maarten, St Maarten to Atlanta and Atlanta back to New York for $700.
 This year, I went to Europe for a little over $800 (JFK to London Heathrow; Barcelona to Amsterdam and Amsterdam back to JFK).
-Multi-City is excellent for extensive travel and usually way cheaper than any other options I’ve found recently.
+Multi-City is excellent for extensive travel and usually way cheaper than any other option I’ve found recently.
 I love it.

 • Google Flights should become your best friend.
 It gives you an extensive list of current flights and prices for your destination.

 • I love Delta Airlines.
 Ever since I started flying with them, my flight experiences have been a breeze.
 You never go hungry on their flights as they are constantly feeding you and the service is just exceptional.

 • All my multi-city flights have been booked through Delta (FYI).

 • I don’t like booking on third-party travel sites like Expedia or Orbitz although I use them as an aid.
 It’s too much of a liability in the sense of having to work with a third party if anything goes wrong, I much rather work with the airline itself.

 • If you’re fickle like me, Delta gives you a 24-hour grace period to cancel your flight or make changes without penalty.
 This is how I was able to add the layover in Amsterdam to my flight a day later.

 • Before I booked, I was super excited.
 After I booked and it became a reality, the excitement dwindled because I had to wait until the end of March to actually travel…ugh, I hate waiting.